ArtemPopof/FortSiege/README.md

 # FortSiege
-Medival clone of Angry Birds game written in C# with Godot Engine
+Medieval clone of Angry Birds game written in C# with Godot Engine

 ## ATTENTION!!!
 WORK IN PROGRESS, NOT READY FOR USE, YOUR DEVICE CAN BE DAMAGED SEVERELY